TravelMedEvidence. Expertise. Safer travel.

 Food & water

 Tap water quality varies.
-Outside major hotels, prefer bottled or treated water and avoid raw produce you haven't peeled.
-Risk of traveler's diarrhea is moderate.
+Outside major hotels, prefer bottled or treated water and avoid raw produce you haven't peeled yourself.
+The risk of traveler's diarrhea is moderate; standard food-and-water precautions also reduce the risk of hepatitis A and typhoid.

 Mosquito protection